RedisAI/RedisAI/docs/developer.md

 **background_workers.h**
 ---
 Contains the structure to manage the per-device queues, used for decoupling the work from the main thread to the background worker threads.
-For each of the incoming ModelRun, ScriptRun, and DagRun commands, The request is queued and evaded asynchronously to one the device queues.
+For each of the incoming ModelRun, ScriptRun, and DagRun commands, the request is queued and evaded asynchronously to one the device queues.

 **err.h**
 ---